 It was once a purveyor of outdoor gear, but American Eagle Outfitters now feathers its nest with jeans and polos.
 The mall-based retailer sells denim and other casual apparel and accessories (top categories include jeans, t-shirts, bras, and panties) aimed at young men and women ages 15-25.
-The chain operates more than 1,000 stores in all 50 US states, Puerto Rico, Canada, Hong Kong, China, and now Mexico and the UK.
-It also has stores in about a dozen other countries operated under license.
+The chain operates more than 1,000 stores across the US, Puerto Rico, Canada, Hong Kong, China, Mexico, and the UK.
+It also has stores in 17 other countries operated under license.
 Direct sales come from the company's websites.
 Virtually all of the company's products bear its private-label brand names American Eagle Outfitters and aerie.

-In 2014, American Eagle Outfitters operated 944 American Eagle stores and 122 aerie standalone stores.
-The company is expanding its portfolio of store locations in North America and abroad; it also has renovation plans for certain stores.
-Third party operators had 66 stores in a dozen countries; products are sold online to more than 80 countries worldwide.
+American Eagle Outfitters operates more than 950 American Eagle stores and more than 100 aerie standalone stores.
+Third party operators had nearly 100 stores in more than 15 countries; products are sold online to more than 80 countries worldwide.

-American Eagle ring's up 90% of its sales in the US.
-Canada, where the chain has more than 90 stores in nine provinces accounts for the rest.
-The chain has 45 stores, operated under license in about a dozen countries, including China, Hong Kong, Israel, Japan, Poland, Russia, and several cities in the Middle East.
-Its newest markets are Mexico, the UK, and the Philippines.
-In 2014 the company had nearly 100 company-operated stores in Canada, six in Mexico, three in Hong Kong, four in China, and six in Puerto Rico.
+American Eagle rings up nearly 90% of its sales in the US.
+Canada, where the chain has more than 100 stores in nine provinces accounts, is the company's second largest market.
+The chain also has international stores in more than 15 countries, including 18 stores in Mexico, five in Hong Kong, nine in China, three in the UK, and six in Puerto Rico.

 Sales and Marketing